Current ACP Courses and Descriptions

 Math 1320 Introduction to Probability and Statistics (3)

-Prerequisite: MATH 1030, or MATH 1040 or MATH 1045 or consent of the department.
+Prerequisite: MATH 1030 or MATH 1045 or consent of instructor.
 The course will cover basic concepts and methods in probability and statistics.
-Topics include descriptive statistics, probabilities of events, random variables and their distributions, sampling distributions, estimation of population parameters, confidence intervals and hypothesis testing for population means and population proportions, chi-square tests.
+Topics may include descriptive statistics, probabilities of events, random variables and their distributions, sampling distributions, estimation of population parameters, confidence intervals and hypothesis testing for population means and population proportions, chi-square tests.
 A student may not receive credit for more than one of MATH 1310, MATH 1320, and MATH 1105.

-Math1800: Analytic Geometry and Calculus I (5) [MS] - This course provides an introduction to differential and integral calculus.
+Math1800: Analytic Geometry and Calculus I (5) [MS] - Prerequisite: MATH 1030 and MATH 1035, or MATH 1045, or a satisfactory score on the UMSL Math Placement Examination, obtained at most one year prior to enrollment in this course, or consent of instructor.
+This course provides an introduction to differential and integral calculus.
 Topics include limits, derivatives, related rates, Newton's method, the Mean-Value Theorem, Max-Min problems, the integral, the Fundamental Theorem of Integral Calculus, areas, volumes, and average values.

 Math 2000: Analytic Geometry and Calculus III (5) - Prerequisite: MATH 1900.
 Topics include vectors, cylindrical and spherical coordinates, vector-valued functions, arc length and curvature, functions of several variables, partial and directional derivatives, gradients, extrema, Lagrange multipliers, multiple integrals, change of variables, surface area, vector fields, Stokes' Theorem.